 The image below shows the map of TARGET2 flows based on the location of the payment originators and final beneficiaries.
 This shows that, when considering the institutions at both ends of the payment chain, TARGET2 has global reach.

-TARGET2 transfers based on the originator and final beneficiary banks’ locations
+TARGET2 transfers based on the locations of the originator and final beneficiary banks

-During 2019 the aggregate level of tiering on the sending side in TARGET2 reached around 6.13% in terms of value and 20.61% in terms of volume (see Chart 23).
-This meant that, on average, of every euro sent by direct participants in TARGET2 during the year, only 6.13 cents were settled on behalf of indirectly connected parties outside their banking group perimeter.
+In 2020 the aggregate level of tiering on the sending side in TARGET2 reached around 6.59% in terms of value and 22.58% in terms of volume (Chart 23).
+This meant that, on average, for every euro sent by direct participants in TARGET2 during the year, only 6.59 cents were settled on behalf of indirectly connected parties outside their banking group perimeter.
 More than 75% of the tiered business (consolidated at banking group level) comes from outside the EEA, showing that TARGET2 makes it possible for institutions around the world to access the euro market.

 Tiering by sender in TARGET2

-The largest indirect participant in terms of value sent (consolidated at banking group level) was ranked approximately 53rd out of all TARGET2 direct participants in 2019.
+The largest indirect participant in terms of value sent (consolidated at banking group level) was ranked approximately 40th out of all TARGET2 participants in 2020.

 Tiered groups per direct participant group